dean-s-list/deanslist-services/README.md

 ## Todos:
 - [ ] Fix metadata
 - [ ] Simulation error when minting
+  - [ ] Add if no whitelist on candy, don't to check
   - [ ] Jito transaction bundeling
 - [ ] Add attributes on mint
 - [x] Update guards (removing whitelist)